MAAP-Project/mmt/deployment/README.md

 3. Populate Secrets and Parameters

-First, check if this secret has been populated in AWS Secrets Manager.
-If not, create a GitHub Personal Access Token with scopes `repo` and `admin:repo_hook`.
+First, check if these secrets have been populated in AWS Secrets Manager.
+If not, create them as below.

+For the GitHub secret, create a GitHub Personal Access Token with scopes `repo` and `admin:repo_hook`.
 This value will be substituted for the value of the `token` attribute (e.g., `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`) in the GitHub credentials secret.